leodip/goiabada/mkdocs/docs/index.md

 # Important ⚠️

-Goiabada is currently in **pre-release** stage.
-That means we may make significant changes in terms of feature scope and the structure of the application.

-A new version is in the works where the admin console will be split out from the main auth server.
-Just keep in mind that, before the official first release, things may change.
+Goiabada is currently in the **pre-release** stage, nearing its first official release.
+Having said that, we don’t anticipate any breaking changes from this point forward, unless absolutely necessary.

 ## Screenshots